UniversalScientificTechnologies/LABDOS01/README.md

 ![LABDOS01 smartphone connection](/doc/img/LABDOS01_CARI.png)

 The sum is photons+electrons+protons+positrons.
-The difference between the sum value and the total value is mostly caused by muons.
+The difference between the sum value and the total value is mainly caused by muons.
 If we consider some shielding (the LABDOS sensor is covered by 35 um of copper foil) the agreement is clear.
 It is also visible that the measured data contains more information on the fluctuations, which is missing in the numerical model.

 ## Connection